CISecurity/ControlsAssessmentSpecification/control-2/control-2.1.rst

 Assumptions
 -----------
-The authorized software list is maintained as the list of anything that's allowed to be installed.
-Software inventory implies correlation between endpoints and software load.
+* The authorized software list is maintained as the list of anything that's allowed to be installed.
+* Software inventory implies correlation between endpoints and software load; the inventory tracks the software load by endpoint.
+* We need to know what "Quality" means in this context?

 Measures